-(4) Policies and procedures for the Board of Directors in the appointment and dismissal of senior management and the nomination of directors and auditor candidates
+(iv) Policies and procedures for the Board of Directors in the appointment and dismissal of senior management and the nomination of directors and auditor candidates

-In the selection and dismissal of Directors, the Nomination and Compensation Committee deliberates after consultation with the Board of Directors based on the basic principle that such Director possesses knowledge, understanding, and experience on the Company's management policies, business content, and issues, etc., and can contribute to the enhancement of the Company's corporate value over the medium- to long-term, and the Board of Directors makes a decision based on the recommendations of the Nomination and Compensation Committee.
-As for Auditors, such personnel with experience in the Company's business operations and management, internal control, and financial management, etc., and who can use their insights in auditing based on their carrier background are nominated with the consent of the Board of Auditors.
-In addition, regarding outside directors and outside auditors, importance is placed on the wealth of experience and high level of insight such persons possess in their respective fields, and independecy they are possessed of, and these functions are exhibited in the Board of Directors and the Board of Auditors.
+In the selection and dismissal of Directors, the Nomination and Compensation Committee, a majority of which is occupied and chaired by independent outside directors, deliberates after consultation with the Board of Directors based on the basic principle that such Director possesses knowledge, understanding, and experience on the Company's management policies, business content, and issues, etc., and can contribute to the enhancement of the Company's corporate value over the medium- to long-term, and the Board of Directors makes decisions based on its report.
+Auditors with experience in the Company's business operations and management, internal control, and financial management, etc., and who can use their insights in auditing based on their carrier background are nominated with the consent of the Board of Auditors.
+In addition, regarding outside directors and outside auditors, importance is placed on the wealth of experience and high level of insight such persons possess in their respective fields, and that such auditors are independent, and these functions are exhibited in the Board of Directors and the Board of Auditors.

-(5) Explanation of individual appointments, dismissals and nominations in the event of the appointment or dismissal of senior management and the nomination of candidates for directors and auditors by the Board of Directors

-Candidates for Directors and Auditors are disclosed in the reference documents of the "Notice of Convocation of the General Meeting of Shareholders" along with a brief personal history and concurrent positions held by each candidate.
-The Nomination and Compensation Committee consults with the Board of Directors and deliberates on the appointment and dismissal of the Directors to ensure a fair and highly transparent process, and the Board of Directors decides on the appointment and dismissal proposal based on the received report.
-With regard to the appointment and dismissal of Auditors, the Board of Directors shall decide on a proposal for appointment and dismissal based on the results of discussion at the meeting of Board of Auditors.
+(v) Explanation of individual appointments, dismissals and nominations in the event of the appointment or dismissal of senior management and the nomination of candidates for directors and auditors by the Board of Directors Candidates for Directors and Auditors are disclosed in the reference documents of the "Notice of Convocation of the General Meeting of Shareholders" along with a brief personal history and concurrent positions held by each candidate.
+The Nomination and Compensation Committee, a majority of which is occupied and chaired by Independent outside directors, deliberates after being consulted by the Board of Directors so that a fair and transparent process can be followed when selecting and dismissing directors and upon receiving the report, the Board of Directors decide on the proposal for election and dismissal.
+With regard to the appointment and dismissal of Auditors, the Board of Directors shall decide on a proposal for appointment and dismissal based on the results of discussion at the meeting of Board of Auditors